SampatDixit/sampatdixit.github.io/_posts/drive/guide/team/2024-07-09-adding-team.md

 categories: guide
 ---

-You can easily add your **co-owner, coach, manager or admin** of you academy and have access to the same data real-time.
+You can easily add your **co-owner, coach, manager or admin** of your academy.
+Once added you all have access to the same data *(no more sharing data manually)*.
-You can also [set the right permissions](/drive/guide/team-permissions) for the team member to allow/restrict certain features of the APP.
+You can [set the right access/permissions](/drive/guide/team-permissions) for the team member to allow/restrict different functionalities within the APP.

 You as an owner get real-time updates as your team member adds a new student, or receive a fees, or a new enquiry etc.